The objectives of this scheme are to:

 You can apply for this scheme if you are:

-- an exceptional researcher with a strong track record as an established independent researcher (this can include engineering researchers, humanities and social sciences scholars and scientists)
+- a researcher with a strong track record as an established independent researcher (this can include engineering researchers, humanities and social sciences scholars and scientists)

 - based at a UK university or not-for-profit research institution for at least the duration of the project

 Applicants will be expected to collaborate with a research partner from a different discipline from their own or a different university in the UK.

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.
 Please also refer to the FAQs (PDF) for further guidance.

 What is the scheme’s value and tenure?